boucadair/CATS-framework/draft-ldbc-cats-framework.md

 Means to prevent that on-path nodes in the underlay infrastructure to fingerprint and track clients (e.g., determine which client accesses which service) must be supported by CATS solutions.
 More generally, personal data must not be exposed to external parties by CATS beyond what is carried in the packet that was originally issued by the client.

-Since the service will, in some cases, need to know about applications, clients, and even user identity, it is likely that the C-PS-computed path information will need to be encrypted if the client/service communication is not already encrypted.
+Since the service will, in some cases, need to know about applications, clients, and even user identity, it is likely that the C-PS computed path information will need to be encrypted if the client/service communication is not already encrypted.

 For more discussion about privacy, refer to {{?RFC6462}} and {{?RFC6973}}.